Christopher G. Boone: Education

 Boone received his Ph.D. in geography from the University of Toronto in 1994 and holds a master's degree from the same institution.
 In 1987, he received a Bachelor of Arts degree with honours from Queen's University in Kingston, Ontario, Canada.
 From 1993 to 1995, he was a post-doctoral fellow in the School of Environment at McGill University funded by the Social Sciences and Humanities Research Council of Canada.

 Research

 His research expertise focuses on urbanization, sustainability, and environmental justice.
-He is an investigator for two Long Term Ecological Research Network projects based in Baltimore and Phoenix and funded by the US National Science Foundation.
+He was an investigator for two Long Term Ecological Research Network projects based in Baltimore and Phoenix and funded by the US National Science Foundation.
 Both projects examine the structure and function of urban ecosystems and how to use that understanding to support sustainability initiatives in cities.
 He served on the scientific steering committee of the Urbanization and Global Environmental Change Programme, a Future Earth project.
-He serves on the Board of Directors and the executive committee of the Academic Sustainability and Environmental Leaders Council for the National Council on Science and the Environment.
-For the UCLA Sustainable Los Angeles Grand Challenge, he is a member of the Scholarly and Technical Advisory Committee.

-He has published in a broad range of journals and has authored two books:
+He has published in a broad range of journals and has co-authored three books: